 B.C. establishes legislative framework for the legalization of non-medical cannabis

-With public health and safety top of mind, the Province has now introduced legislation to provide for legal, controlled access to non-medical cannabis in British Columbia.
+With public health and safety top of mind, the Province has now passed legislation to provide for legal, controlled access to non-medical cannabis in British Columbia.
 The legislation and the consequential legislative amendments will ensure a regulatory framework is in place in time for federal legalization of non-medical cannabis.
 The following regulatory decisions are included in the legislation and amendments:

 Cannabis Control and Licensing Act (CCLA)

-- Authorize adults to grow up to four cannabis plants per household, but the plants must not be visible from public spaces off the property, and home cultivation will be banned in homes used as day-cares;
+- Authorizes adults to grow up to four cannabis plants per household, but the plants must not be visible from public spaces off the property, and home cultivation will be banned in homes used as day-cares;

 The CCLA also includes consequential amendments to various statutes, including: